 For on-campus students, the estimate is the average cost of housing plus the default meal plan (O plan).
 For off-campus students, the estimate is based on the California Student Aid Commission’s Student Expenses and Resources Survey (SEARS).

 Q. Why isn't Health Insurance included in my COA?

-Because Sickness Insurance is waivable and is not a mandatory fee for all students.
+Because Health Insurance is a waivable fee and is not a mandatory fee for all students.